depado/quokka/README.md

   Need a different behavior or additional variables in a specific directory?
   Just add another `.quokka.yml` file in there.
 You can even overwrite variables.
+- **Template composition**
+  Compose multiple templates together using the `includes` directive in the root `.quokka.yml`.
+Included templates inherit the parent's context and can contribute variables back.
 - **Conditional prompts (sub-variables)**
   Each variable can have its own subset of variables which will only be prompted to the user if the parent variable is filled or set to true.